Imperial Tobacco, Japan Tobacco settle patent infringement

-Under the terms of the agreement, Fontem has granted Japan Tobacco a global license to certain patents for e-cigarettes, which are metal tubes that heat nicotine-laced liquid into an inhalable vapour.
+Under the terms of the agreement, Fontem has granted Japan Tobacco a global license to certain patents for e-cigarettes, which are metal tubes that heat nicotine-laced liquid into an inhalable vapor.

 The deal with Japan Tobacco follows two similar agreements Fontem announced last month, with the companies behind the NJOY, 21st Century Smoke and Vapin Plus brand e-cigarettes.